What are Government Securities?

 • State Development Loans (SDLs): Bonds issued by state governments for infrastructure and other projects.

-What are Advantages & Disadvantages of Investing in Government Securities?
+Advantages & Disadvantages of Government Securities

 The following are the advantages and disadvantages of investing in government securities.